-- Your first awareness of God - Your experience of Church and community - Your quest for search and meaning and where God has been in the quest - The defining moments in your life and how you see God in them - Experiences of life that reflect love, compassion, justice - The story of your call How did you hear God's voice - What gifts do you bring to ministry? - You understanding of ordination and authorized ministry
+- Your first awareness of God - Your experience of Church and community - Your quest for meaning and where God has been in the quest - The defining moments in your life and how you see God in them - Experiences of life that reflect love, compassion, justice - The story of your call How did you hear God's voice? - What gifts do you bring to ministry? - Your understanding of ordination and Authorized Ministry

-You can also create a timeline filled with key events, people, places, experiences and ponder how God was part of those moments.
+You can also create a timeline filled with key events, people, places, experiences, etc., and ponder how God has been part of those moments.